Best General Liability Insurance Companies for Small Businesses in New York

 On-demand coverage by the hour or day for project-based work, ideal for New York freelancers who activate policies only when working specific jobs.

 For our New York general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent nearly half of New York's small businesses, while weighting results to ensure broader industry and location representation across New York City, Buffalo, Rochester, Syracuse and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent nearly half of New York's small businesses, while weighting results to ensure broader industry and location representation across New York City, Buffalo, Rochester, Syracuse and smaller markets throughout the state.

 95%